ml4sts/ml4sts.github.io/join.md

 URI CS Graduate Programs do not use GRE scores, if you send an e-mail that includes them it will not be considered.

-Dr. Brown gets many inquiries from prospective students that do not carefully read about the lab's research agenda and express interest in off topic projects.
+Dr. Brown gets many inquiries from prospective students.
 To make your e-mail stick out, be sure to mention how your interested align with the labs goals and make it easy to find.
-To make your e-mail easy to find, use the subject, "Prospective ML4STS Lab member - <MS/PhD>" with the appropriate degree based on what you are applying to and send your e-mail to `brownsarahm+ml4sts@uri.edu`
+To make your e-mail easy to find, use the subject, "Prospective ML4STS Lab member - <MS/PhD>" with the appropriate degree based on what you are applying to and send your e-mail to `brownsarahm+ml4sts@uri.edu`.
+Other inquiries may not be addressed.

 ## Other inquiries